Advanced wireless solutions for home and industrial automation

 2.4 GHz Proprietary

-If you have very specific application demands and no requirements for interoperability through standards such as ANT or Bluetooth low energy, then 2.4GHz proprietary solutions offers the greatest flexibility, best power consumption, and lowest bill of material.
+If you have very specific application demands and no requirements for interoperability through standards such as ANT or Bluetooth Smart, then 2.4GHz proprietary solutions offers the greatest flexibility, best power consumption, and lowest bill of material.
 Nordic provide blank System on Chip ICs that let you interface the radio directly.

 ANT is a very popular standard for ultra-low power wireless connectivity in personal area network systems.
 However, the advanced network topologies supported in ANT also make it a very interesting alternative for automation applications.
 Shared networks enabling a hub to poll, a large number of sensors, clustered tree structures, and ad-hoc data exchanges in networks with roaming nodes enables ANT networks to extend its reach over large areas in both fixed networks like home/industrial automation and roaming networks like goods tracking.
 ANT's excellent ultra-low power standard means that devices can derive power from the extremely small coin-cell operated sensors in personal area networks, bringing great benefits to automation.
 This is especially evident when it comes to distributing large numbers of small and affordable sensor units that can provide better feedback on actual status throughout a fixed system or operate for long periods of time on small batteries in a roaming sensor system.